Home » Operations » NRHA and Retail People Solutions Team Up to Improve Culture

 About Scott Wright

-A home improvement industry veteran, Scott has spent the past 20 years developing programs and services to serve NRHA’s mission of helping retailers become better and more profitable merchants.
-During his tenure, Scott has spearheaded the development of NRHA’s industry- leading training programs.
-He was also instrumental in developing content for NRHA’s PlanItDIY Consumer Awareness Initiative.
-Scott has a B.A. in Journalism from Indiana University’s School of Journalism and was formerly editor and associate publisher of Hardware Retailing magazine.
-Before that, he served as editorial director of custom publications for the association, where he was in charge of launching national B2B and B2C publications for companies such as Ace Hardware, Distribution America and United Hardware.
+A home improvement industry veteran, Scott has spent the past 30 years at NHPA in various roles, developing programs and services to serve NHPA’s mission of helping retailers become better and more profitable.
+During his tenure, Scott has spearheaded the development of many of NHPA’s industry-leading training programs.
+Before that, he served as editorial director of custom publications for the association, where he was in charge of launching national B2B and B2C publications.
+He has a B.A. in journalism from Indiana University’s School of Journalism.

 Check Also